Common Origin of Warm Dark Matter and Dark Radiation: Implications for Cosmology

 where we define $q_\dec \equiv a_\dec p_\dec$ and $\rho_{2,0} \equiv \rho_2 \vert_{T=0}$ is today's value of the energy density in the massive daughter particles.

 As stated above, we fix $a_\dec = 10^{-7}$.
 This simplified version of the COWaRD model is then described by two parameters--the amounts of WDM and of DR. We denote these quantities respectively by $f_\wdm \equiv \frac{\rho_{2,0}}{\rho_{\rm DM,0}} = \frac{\rho_{2,0}}{\rho_{2,0} + \rho_{\cdm,0}}$, the fraction of DM today that contributed as WDM; and by $\DN$, given by \Eq{eq:deltaN}.
 The warmness of WDM, which is related to the time at which the WDM becomes non-relativistic, can be obtained from these two parameters with \Eq{eq:ptCMBm2}.
+Note that one can alternatively choose to parameterize the COWaRD model in terms of more fundamental particle physics parameters, such as the $m_2/m_1$ mass ratio, instead of either $\DN$ or $f_\wdm$.
+We decide to keep $\DN$ and $f_\wdm$ as our parameters since ({\it i}) their cosmological interpretation is more straightforward, ({\it ii}) they connect to established DR and WDM literature, as well as to published observational bounds, and ({\it iii}) allow for a more efficient exploration of the parameter space by MCMC methods near these bounds.
+Furthermore, we remind the reader that $m_2/m_1$ can be derived from $\DN$ and $f_\wdm$ using \Eqs{eq:TnrTdec}{eq:Tnr_fwdm_DNeff}.

 To study the fit of the COWaRD model to current cosmological data we perform parameter scans over $\DN$ and $f_\wdm$, in addition to the six standard \LC~parameters.
-We make these scans using the Monte Carlo Markov Chain (MCMC) code {\tt MontePython} version 3.2 \cite{Audren:2012wb,Brinckmann:2018cvx} with the Metropolis-Hastings algorithm.
+We make these scans using the Monte Carlo Markov Chain (MCMC) code {\tt MontePython} version 3.2 \cite{Audren:2012wb,Brinckmann:2018cvx} with the Metropolis-Hastings algorithm\footnote{We have included a joint prior on SZ nuisance parameters in the Planck 2018 likelihoods, according to Eq.
+(23) of \cite{Aghanim:2019ame}.
+This prior is now part of the newly released {\tt MontePython 3.3}.}.
 Our priors on $\DN$ and $f_\wdm$ are linear and only require these parameters to be non-negative.
 Finally, we include one massive neutrino of mass $m_\nu = 0.06~\EV$.